system76/tech-docs/src/models/meer6/repairs.md

 ## Removing the motherboard:

-Removing the motherboard is necessary for removing the cooling fan, cleaning the CPU heatsink, and replacing the CPU thermal paste.
+Removing the motherboard is necessary for replacing the CMOS battery, cooling fan, and thermal paste.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 20 minutes